kelgwiin/tesis/databases/script-recopilador/readme.md

 * ps_mem: This flag activates the usage of the module ps_mem for more accurate memory stats.
 * logtime: This flag creates a file for logging polling times, issues and exceptions.
 * storepath: Defines the path where this module creates a filesystem to store the stats directory(containing the csv per day of polling)
-* per_threads: EXPERIMENTAL.
-This flags is used for detailing threads in the target csv or to consolidate data per process.
+* per_threads: This flags is used for detailing threads in the target csv or to consolidate data per process.

 Bash script: